arthur-cen/smartTrashBin/README.md

 A new way to sort waste for customers

-Team: Arthur Cen, Tim Yan, Varun Yalamanchi
+*Team: Arthur Cen, Tim Yan, Varun Yalamanchi*

-This is a course project for CMU Course: Design for Smart System(49-733).
+*This is a course project for CMU Course: Design for Smart System(49-733).*

+*Update: 2020-01-30*

 ## Outline
 - [Overview](https://github.com/arthur-cen/smartTrashBin#Overview)